davegay11/Trump-Tweets/README.md

 ## Files

-`Data_Collection.ipynb` contains the code relating the collection of all of Trump's tweets using the Tweepy API.
-It saves a single file - `trumps_tweets.json`, which contains all of the fields that are accessible from the API.

-`data_cleaning.ipynb` contains the code relating to the cleaning of the tweets saved in the json file.
+`data_cleaning.ipynb` contains the code relating to the cleaning of the tweets saved in the json files in `./data/trump_tweet_data_archive/master_YEAR.json`.
 It outputs a json and csv file in the `clean_data` directory, representing the final, cleaned data.

 `fields.txt` contains an ascii table describing each field in the cleaned data and what values it can take on.